Dear Arizona artists,

 The following scoring guide is provided to the jury:

 5 – Exceptional: Highest possible score.
 Application completely fulfills the selection criteria.
-The artist’s work is compelling, they have clearly explained how receiving the award would impact their career, and you feel strongly they should move to the next round of review.
+The artist’s work is compelling.
+They have clearly explained how receiving the award would impact their career, and you feel strongly they should move to the next round of review.

 4 – Excellent: A compelling application that strongly fulfills most of the criteria, and you think they should move on to the next round of review.